mattgrieser/omnifocus-mcp/README.md

   - Support for sequential and parallel projects
   - Project review tracking and management

+- **Folder Management**
+  - List folders with filtering by status
+  - Create new folders with optional parent folders
+  - Update folder names
+  - Remove emojis from folder names in bulk
+  - Delete folders

 - **Organization & Productivity**
   - Bulk organize tasks by moving them to projects
   - Add or remove tags from multiple tasks at once